What is tactical asset allocation? All you need to know

 Conclusion

 Tactical Asset Allocation can help investors looking to optimise their portfolio’s performance in dynamic market conditions.
-By making short-term adjustments based on market trends, economic indicators and financial forecasts, investors can enhance returns while managing risks effectively.
+By making short-term adjustments based on market trends, economic indicators and financial forecasts, investors can potentially enhance returns while managing risks effectively.

 However, TAA requires active monitoring and decision-making, making it more suitable for experienced investors or those working with professional portfolio managers, such as through mutual funds.
 While it offers flexibility and potential for better returns, it also comes with risks, such as incorrect market timing and increased transaction costs.